kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 	```powershell
 	Connect-MgGraph -Scopes 'Group.ReadWrite.All', 'Directory.ReadWrite.All'
 	```
 4. A **Sign in** window will appear requesting your credentials.
-Sign in using Holly@yourtenant.onmicrosoft.com (where yourtenant is the tenant prefix provided by your lab hosting provider).
+Sign in using Holly@otuwamoc<inject key="DeploymentID" enableCopy="false"/>.onmicrosoft.com (where otuwamoc<inject key="DeploymentID" enableCopy="false"/> is the tenant prefix provided by your lab hosting provider).
 For the password, sign-in with the same **Microsoft 365 Tenant Password**
 	- Password:- <inject key="AzureAdUserPassword"></inject>

 5. On the **Permissions requested** dialog box that appears, select the **Consent on behalf of your organization** check box and then select **Accept**.